PROGRAM OVERVIEW AND HISTORY

 Steps launched its extended learning programs (After Hours University and Teen Advantage) in 2004.
 As the students in the STS program reached their high school years, it became evident that the majority would be pursuing post-secondary education.
 In response, in 2009, STS established the College Success Initiative Program, to ensure that our students complete their post-secondary education.

 Today, STS prepares low-income students from public housing to succeed in school and college.
 Together with our lead partners, the Public Schools of Brookline (PSB) and Brookline Housing Authority (BHA), STS tackles the seemingly intractable opportunity gap between low-income students and their higher income peers.

 STS is the only Brookline program addressing the educational needs of children living in these households.
 We provide individualized academic support and comprehensive services to students living in public housing units.
 Starting in grade 4, STS helps low-income students not only graduate but thrive academically in high school, matriculate into college, and obtain their college degree.
-We have a proven track record in narrowing the opportunity gap between low-income students and their higher-income counterparts in Brookline.
+We have a proven track record of narrowing the opportunity gap between low-income students and their higher-income counterparts in Brookline, with 89% of our students graduating from college in 4-6 years compared to 11% of low-income students nationwide.

 Steps to Success’ Core Values: